 Such problems can indicate disorganization or exaggerated ambition.
 Either way, you should address this as an opportunity for professional development.

 - “I’m always happy with the work you deliver, but I can’t help but notice this is the third time you asked for an extension.
 How about we look at your goals and see how you can better manage your time?”

 The substantial effect of absenteeism and tardiness on the workflow requires no further stress.
-When it comes to frequently absent or late employees, they’re most likely having a difficult time self-organizing, and they may already feel embarrassed about it.
+For example, frequently absent or late employees are most likely having a difficult time self-organizing and may already feel embarrassed about it.
 So, you want to avoid focusing your feedback on the employee as the problem.

 Instead, address the issue of tardiness or absenteeism itself and how it affects employees’ ability to complete their daily tasks efficiently.